-A recent study shows that eating a large high protein breakfast is better at controlling blood sugar than eating a smaller high carb breakfast.
-Everyone’s blood sugar tends to be elevated when we wake up in the morning.
+A 2014 study in Obesity shows that eating a large high protein breakfast is better at controlling blood sugar than eating a smaller high carb breakfast.
+Everyone’s blood sugar tends to be elevated first thing in the morning.
 A high protein/low carb meal evokes less insulin response, allowing blood sugar levels to come down.
 Conversely, eating a high carb meal when blood sugar is already elevated means blood sugars remain high throughout the day.
-Learn more of the best and worst foods to help prevent diabetes.
+(Learn more of the best and worst foods to help prevent diabetes.)

 Protect yourself from plastics

 High blood levels of common chemicals called phthalates are associated with about double the risk of type 2 diabetes, according to a Swedish study of more than 1,000 older men and women published in Diabetes Care.
 They’re found in such wide-ranging products as building materials, clothing, cosmetics, and personal-care products, food packaging, toys, perfumes, and vinyl products.
 While the study can’t prove that phthalate exposure causes diabetes, researchers suspect the chemicals may raise your risk by disrupting insulin production.
 Because phthalates are found in so many products, it’s hard to avoid them entirely—but you can reduce your exposure: Avoid plastic containers with the recycling symbol #3 on the bottom (it designates products that contain PVC, a type of plastic that has the additives).
 Buy phthalate-free beauty products and skip those that contain “fragrance” as an ingredient.
 Ventilate your home: Indoor air tends to have higher phthalate levels than outdoor air.
 Don’t miss these 10 other life-saving things you must do if you have diabetes.”